powsybl/powsybl.github.io/docs/iidm/reducer/index.md

 ## Import post-processor
-This example shows how to automatically reduce networks when they are loaded, using the [groovy post-processors](../importer/post-processor/GroovyScriptPostProcessor.md), using the same script as before.
+This example shows how to automatically reduce networks when they are loaded, using the [groovy post-processors](../importer/post-processor/GroovyScriptPostProcessor.md) with the same script as above.

 First, we have to configure the groovy post-processor in your configuration file:
 ```yaml